Haitian Flag Day: Observance

 The day is observed and celebrated by Haitians living in and outside of Haiti.
 The grounds of the national palace in Haiti are the center of celebrations in the country.
 Whereas, Haitian residing in other countries honor the flag and the struggle that it symbolizes.
 Every year, on the last Sunday of May, a Haitian Day Parade is organized that goes down the Toussaint Louverture Boulevard (also known as Nostrand Avenue) in New York City.
 The parade was started by the Haitian-American Carnival Association in 2002 and is followed by a festival celebrating the Haitian culture, including its music and food.

-Other cities that observe the celebrations include Boston that commemorates the struggles during the Haitian Heritage Month in May each year.
+Other cities that observe the celebrations include Boston which commemorates the struggles during the Haitian Heritage Month in May each year.
 Floridian cities such as Miami, Tampa, Delray Beach, Fort Lauderdale, and Fort Myers also have events that promote the Haitian culture.
 Miami's MOCA Plaza celebrations are famous for featuring prominent Haitian-American celebrities, artists, musicians, entertainers, and political personalities.

 The celebrations for the Haitian Flag Day in 2020 were cancelled in all parts of the world where it is celebrated due to the lockdown imposed in light of the COVID-19 pandemic.
-A limited amount of celebrations were done in different cities, such as Norwich, Connecticut opting for just a flag raising instead of its annual festival.
+A limited amount of celebrations were done in different cities, such as Norwich, Connecticut, opting for just a flag raising instead of its annual festival.